LibertadPantoja-Wize/tw-academy-s9/README.md

 Always define an acronym when you are using it for the first time.
 For example: This section specifies the terms used in a Product Requirement Document (PRD).
 The most often used terms in a PRD include...

 ## Commas in Lists
-The ruler regarding commas for in-sentence lists are as follows:
+The rules regarding commas for in-sentence lists are as follows:
 * Do not use a comma before "and" and "or" if your list contains only two items.
 For example:
 Any new organization needs to invest in good infrastructure and hiring great talent.
 * Use a comma before "and" and "or" when your list comprises three or more items.
 For example: